CBD and the Endocannabinoid System: A Guide to Understanding Cannabinoids

-Endocannabinoids broadly work to stimulate or suppress the responses of your body’s receptors.
-The role of your receptors is to respond when they detect a negative change in your body’s brain, organs, connective tissues, glands, and immune cells and stimulate a healthy response —your receptor detects an injury, and so tells your cells to create extra white blood cells.
-They transmit information about changing conditions to the inside of the cell and kick-start the appropriate cellular response.
+They stimulate or suppress the responses of your body's receptors.
+The role of these receptors is to respond when they detect a negative change in your body's brain, organs, connective tissues, glands, and immune cells, and to stimulate a healthy response.
+For example, if your receptor detects an injury, it tells your cells to create extra white blood cells.
+Receptors transmit information about changing conditions to the inside of the cell and initiate the appropriate cellular response.

 Anandamide plays a role in the generation of our positive reward response, and so motivates us to continue repeating a pleasurable behavior.
 Basically keeps rewarding us to be happy.
 It is otherwise known as the “Bliss Molecule” and has been proven to be responsible for the intense beneficial effects of exercise —AKA Runner’s High.